Trowbridge

-Long a market town, the Kennet and Avon canal to the north of Trowbridge played an instrumental part in the town's development as it allowed coal to be transported from the Somerset Coalfield and so marked the advent of steam-powered manufacturing in woollen cloth mills.
-The town was the foremost producer of this mainstay of contemporary clothing and blankets in south west England in the late 18th and early 19th centuries, by which time it held the nickname "The Manchester of the West".
+Long a market town, the Kennet and Avon canal to the north of Trowbridge played an instrumental part in the town's development, as it allowed coal to be transported from the Somerset Coalfield; this marked the advent of steam-powered manufacturing in woollen cloth mills.
+The town was the foremost centre of woollen cloth production in south-west England in the late 18th and early 19th centuries, by which time it held the nickname "The Manchester of the West".

-The civil parish of Trowbridge had a population of 33,108 at the 2011 census.
 The parish encompasses the settlements of Longfield, Lower Studley, Upper Studley, Studley Green and Trowle Common.

 History

 Toponymy

-The origin of the name Trowbridge is uncertain; one source claims derivation from treow-brycg, meaning "Tree Bridge", referring to the first bridge over the Biss, while another states the true meaning is the bridge by Trowle, the name of a hamlet and a common to the west of the town.
+The origin of the name Trowbridge is uncertain; one source claims derivation from treow-brycg, meaning "Tree Bridge," referring to the first bridge over the Biss, while another states the true meaning is the bridge by Trowle, the name of a hamlet and a common to the west of the town.
 On John Speed's map of Wiltshire (1611), the name is spelt Trubridge.

 Early history

-In the 10th century, written records and architectural ruins begin marking Trowbridge's existence as a village.
-In the 1086 Domesday Book the village of Straburg, as Trowbridge was then known, was recorded as having 24 households, well endowed with land, particularly arable ploughlands, and rendering 8 pounds sterling to its feudal lord a year.
-Its feudal lord was an Anglo-Saxon named Brictric, who was the largest landowner in Wiltshire.
+Written records and architectural ruins began marking Trowbridge's existence as a village in the 10th century.
+In the 1086 Domesday Book, the village of Straburg, as Trowbridge was then known, was recorded as having 24 households, well-endowed with land, particularly arable ploughlands, and rendering 8 pounds sterling to its feudal lord a year.
+Its feudal lord was an Anglo-Saxon named Brictric, the largest landowner in Wiltshire.